-As regards parts of Annex 1, and the entirety of Annex 4, their disclosure is prevented by the exception concerning the protection of privacy and the integrity of the individual outlined in Article 4(1)(b) of Regulation (EC) No 1049/2001, because they contain the following personal data:
+Concerning the documents listed above, we have come to the conclusion that they may be partially disclosed.
+A complete disclosure of the identified documents is prevented by the exception concerning the protection of privacy and the integrity of the individual outlined in Article 4(1)(b) of Regulation (EC) No 1049/2001 regarding public access to European Parliament, Council and Commission documents (1) (hereinafter 'Regulation (EC) No 1049/2001'), because they contain the following personal data:

-- the names/initials and contact information of Commission staff members not pertaining to the senior management; - the names/initials and contact details of other natural persons; - other information relating to an identified or identifiable natural person, in particular references to their functions, to the extent that these would enable their identification.
+- the names/initials and contact information of Commission staff members not pertaining to the senior management; - the names/initials and contact details of other natural persons; - other information relating to identified or identifiable natural persons, in particular references to their functions, to the extent that these would enable their identification.